-International students are supported academically by our two international deans.
-Deans will check students' timetables during their first two weeks of class and work with them if any changes need to be made.
-Over the time students are at the college, they can come to the deans' office to discuss any issues they are having academically.
-Deans will be able to offer solutions or talk with teachers on their behalf.
+International students are supported academically by our international dean.
+The deans will check students’ timetables during their first two weeks of class and work with them if any changes need to be made.
+Over the time students are at the college, they can come to the deans’ office to discuss any issues they are having academically.
+The dean will be able to offer solutions or talk with teachers on their behalf.

 Teachers encourage and motivate students to do their best academically.
 If students are struggling with work, teachers might be able to recommend methods for catching up.
 If students are achieving very good results, teachers may recommend they join an extension class and start studying work from the year ahead.